BirdsCanada/NatureCountsAPI/NatureCounts_API_v1.00.md

 ### Filtering Data ###

-BMDE Data requests support filtering, as described in each entry point explanation below.
-Filters are submitted as a JSON object on the request, along with the token (where required); a typical request will look like this:
+BMDE Data requests support filtering, as described in entry point explanations below.
+Filters are submitted as a JSON object on a `list_collections` request, along with the user token; a typical request will look like this:

->**Example Data Request with filter**: /api/data/get_data?token=qwertyqwerty&filter={ ... }
+>**Example Data Request with filter**: /api/data/list_collections?token=qwertyqwerty&filter={ ... }

-Details on the filter structure are found below.
+Once these filter attributes have been submitted, a `requestId` (returned by the `list_collections` entrypoint) is used to apply them to a `get_data` request.
+Details on these mechanisms follow.

 #### Filter Attributes ####